ManuGPR/DS_SOCKETS/README.md

 # Distributed System using Sockets

 This is a university project for the subject Distributed Systems.
-This project is a distributed application in which a client can communicate with a server to store tuples of values.
+This project is a distributed application in which a client can communicate with a server to store tuples of values using C's sockets.

 ## Authors: